DevExpress-Examples/reporting-wpf-report-storage/Readme.md

 # Reporting for WPF - How to Implement a Report Storage

-This document describes how to implement a report storage to persist report definitions in a database or in any other custom location.
+This example implements a report storage to persist report definitions in a database or in any other custom location.
 A report storage enables end-users to create and customize reports in the Report Designer and have a common target for saving and sharing all reports.

 ![Report Storage in WPF application](Images/screenshot.png)
 ## Files to Review